 What are the advantages of fractional RF micro-needling over fractional lasers?

 There are many advantages to fractionated RF micro-needling over fractional lasers.
 A limitation in treating acne scarring with fractional lasers has in treating acne scars is the risk of hyperpigmentation, particularly in darker skin types.
-Radiofrequency energy is not absorbed by melanin, which decreases the risk of post-inflammatory hyperpigmentation; in addition, in contrast to the uncontrolled tissue interactions with fractional lasers, the energy in fractional RF systems can be accurately controlled and can be delivered by the needles at precise depths.
+Radiofrequency energy is not absorbed by melanin, which decreases the risk of post-inflammatory hyperpigmentation; in contrast to the uncontrolled tissue interactions with fractional lasers, the energy in fractional RF systems can be accurately controlled and can be delivered by the needles at precise depths.

 Both RF and fractional lasers have been shown to stimulate collagen production, which will help decrease wrinkling and tighten the skin.
 Radiofrequency has the added advantage of increasing elastin density, which can significantly treat depressed and icepick acne scars.